Low mood and depression

 If you're diagnosed with depression, your GP will discuss all of the available treatment options with you, including self-help, talking therapies and antidepressants.

 Whether you have depression or just find yourself feeling down for a while, it could be worth trying some self-help techniques.

-Life changes, such as getting a regular good night's sleep, keeping to a healthy diet, reducing your alcohol intake and getting regular exercise, can help you feel more in control and more able to cope.
+Life changes, such as getting a regular good night's sleep, keeping to a healthy diet, reducing your alcohol take and getting regular exercise, can help you feel more in control and more able to cope.